-What to do if you are arrested at the airport
+What to do if arrested at the airport:

-You could be arrested by any of the following: the Romulus Police, the Airport Police, a federal Transportation Authority officer, or a Wayne County Deputy Sheriff, all of whom have concurrent jurisdiction over the airport.
+All of these agencies have concurrent jurisdiction over the airport.
 You could end up facing state, local, or federal charges.
-If arrested, the first thing you should say to the officer, politely, is that you respectfully decline to make a statement until you have spoken to your attorney.
-Being polite will go a long way later when your attorney is attempting to get the charges dismissed.
-LEWIS & DICKSTEIN, P.L.L.C. is known to all of the law enforcement authorities above, and we are well-respected.
+If arrested, the first thing you should politely say to the officer is that you respectfully decline to make a statement until you have spoken to your attorney.
+Being polite will go a long way later when your attorney attempts to get the charges dismissed.
+LEWIS & DICKSTEIN, P.L.L.C. is known to all law enforcement authorities above, and its defense attorneys are well-respected.

-Do I have to come back to Michigan if I live in another state?
+Do I have to return to Michigan if I live in another state?

-In many cases, a lawyer with advanced knowledge of the 34th District Court and the prosecutor in Wayne County will be able to handle your case without you traveling back to Michigan.
-Although there is no way to guarantee that you will not have to personally appear, the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. is frequently able to resolve Detroit Metro Airport cases without the client needing to personally appear before the judge.
+In many cases, a lawyer with advanced knowledge of the 34th District Court and the prosecutor in Wayne County will be able to handle your case without the need to travel back to Michigan.
+Although there is no way to guarantee that you will not have to appear personally, the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. can frequently resolve Detroit Metro Airport cases without the client needing to appear before the judge personally.

 Pre-Charge Representation – “Can I keep my case out of court?”